Andean Volcanic Belt: Pampean gap

 The Pampean gap or Norte Chico separates the Andes Central and Southern volcanic zones.
 A low subduction angle caused by the subduction of Juan Fernández Ridge has been pointed out as causing or contributing to the suppression of volcanism.

+Magma path distribution

+The distribution of magma paths in a volcanic system are typically controlled by the regional tectonic activity.
+In a typical setting, the magma path is thought to be parallel to the maximum stress (either in compressional or extensional stress regimes).
+In the case of the Andes, the maximum stress is oriented in the east–west direction as the Nazca plate is subducted underneath the South American plate in the eastern direction.
+Recent studies conducted by Tibaldi et al. have discovered that the magma paths and dyke distribution in the Andean Volcanic Belt are not parallel to the maximum stress (E-W direction).
+Instead, the magma path generally follows a north–south/Northwest-Southeast trend in the Andes.
+Tibaldi et al. concluded that the magma path distribution is actually controlled by pre-existing structures and crustal weaknesses in the crust rather than the regional stresses.

 Back-arc volcanism

 Back-arc volcanism is a significant phenomenon in Argentine Patagonia and Mendoza Province.
 Flat-slab subduction along the Peru–Chile Trench during the Miocene has been pointed out as being responsible for back-arc volcanism in Mendoza and Neuquén Province during the Quaternary.
 Notable back-arc volcanoes include Payun Matru, Agua Poca, Payun Liso, Pali-Aike Volcanic Field, Tromen, Cochiquito Volcanic Group and Puesto Cortaderas.

 Other significant back-arc volcanism regions include the Argentine Northwest where the Galán Caldera is located and the Andean foothills of Ecuador's Cordillera Real, where a series of alkaline volcanoes like Sumaco develops.

 Geothermal activity

 The Andean Volcanic Belt represents a large geothermal province, with numerous hot springs, solfataras and geysers associated with its volcanoes.
 Already in the pre-Columbian era, the indigenous peoples used the various hot springs as places of healing.
 The geothermal exploration in the Chilean Andes was pioneered in the 1960s, although the site of El Tatio was investigated previously in the 1920s.
 Compared to neighboring Central America, the Andean region is poorly explored and exploited for geothermal resources.